CMUResidentMe/APIGateway/README.md

-# This is our APIGateway
+# This is our APIGateway!